beeware/briefcase/docs/how-to/publishing/android.rst

 release?** section.
 If this is your first upload of the app, write the words, "Initial upload."

 Click **Review** to see your answers.
-You can expect to be prompted to answer a variety of content questions from the Google Play Store about the absence/presence of advertising, the appropriateness of your app for different age groups, and any embedded commercial aspects.
+The Play Store will insist that you save a draft, then visit a few tabs -- **Content rating**, **App content**, and **Pricing & distribution** to answer a substantial number of questions about the absence/presence of advertising, the appropriateness of your app for different age groups, and any embedded commercial aspects.
+These mandatory sections are indicated by a grayed-out check mark.
+When they are done, you will see a green check mark next to them.

-Once you have answered those questions, you can click **Start Rollout To Production.**
+Once you have answered those questions, you can switch back to the **App releases** tab.
+Click **Edit release**, save your changes, and click **Start Rollout To Production.**

 The Google Play Store may at this point pause roll-out while they review your app.
 They will email updates to you.
 Once review is complete, you can log in to the